Manufacturer profile

 Category focus: Sunseeker is a specialist focused entirely on the lawn & garden category.
 Category specialists often develop deeper expertise and more refined products in their focus area compared to multi-category companies that spread their R&D across different robot types.

-Market maturity: All 1 of Sunseeker's robot is commercially available, indicating a mature product portfolio focused on serving current customer needs.
+Market maturity: All 2 of Sunseeker's robots are commercially available, indicating a mature product portfolio focused on serving current customer needs.

 Compare Side by Side